 Divorce name change

 If you intend to revert to your maiden name after divorce in Tennessee, the process is not complicated.
 The easy way is ensuring that your request is included in the divorce petition.
-In case the husband has filed the petition for divorce the wife can—through the answer to the request for divorce by the husband—ask the court to change her name and restore any previous name.
+In case the husband has filed the petition for divorce, the wife can—through the answer to the request for divorce by the husband—ask the court to change her name and restore any previous name.

 The decision to revert to your maiden name after divorce is an emotional one and legal at the same time, since you don't really have to.
 Changing your last name doesn't affect the last name of your children who are carrying the name of your ex-husband.
 It's also important to note you cannot be forced by an ex-husband or ex-spouse to change or not change your name.

 The request to revert to a maiden name on the divorce petition can be as brief as possible.
 Even after the judge has allowed the change, the language will be similar and brief as well.
-The state of Tennessee allows for post-judgment divorce decree changes in case you forgot to ask the court to revert you to a previous name or if the judge has omitted it in the final decree.
+The state of Tennessee allows for post-judgment divorce decree changes in case you forgot to ask the court to revert you to a previous name, or if the judge has omitted it in the final decree.
 Get an original or a certified copy of your divorce decree as proof of your name change.

 Once your divorce decree has been finalized and allows you to change your name, go ahead and make the changes official by changing your name with the Social Security Administration and the Tennessee Driver Service Center to update your driver's license.

 Remember, you can still change your name way after your divorce was finalized and you didn't request the court to factor in a reversion to a maiden name.
 Simply approach the office of the court clerk of your county and ask for the requirements.
-Counties in Tennessee have different instructions, such as mandatory attorney representation in counties, such as Rutherford.
+Counties in Tennessee have different instructions, including mandatory attorney representation in counties, such as Rutherford.

 General adult name change